Farm Yard Manure in Field

 Between March and July 2024, WADER installed chestnut pilings around an area of foreshore on the Northumberland Coast to protect the dunes, reduce wave impact and facilitate sand accretion.
 Found out more about this project.

-Cover crops are plants that are used to cover and fortify soil rather than be harvested.
-Find out how we are utilising cover crops in our Demonstration Projects activity.
+Cover crops are plants grown to protect and improve soil rather than to be harvested.
+Find out how we are utilising cover crops in our Demonstration Project.